lucyllewy/one-script-wsl2-systemd/README.md

 - Debian
 - Alpine
 - OpenSUSE
-- Any other linux distribution with `apt-get` or `zypper` as packet manager
+- Any other linux distribution with `apt-get` or `zypper` as package manager

 ## Minimal manual installation